 - Nissen SE.
 ADAPT: the wrong way to stop a clinical trial.
 PLoS Clin Trials.
 2006;1(7):e35.
 PubMed.

-- Cardiovascular and cerebrovascular events in the randomized, controlled Alzheimer's Disease Anti-Inflammatory Prevention Trial (ADAPT).
+- ADAPT Research Group.
+Cardiovascular and cerebrovascular events in the randomized, controlled Alzheimer's Disease Anti-Inflammatory Prevention Trial (ADAPT).
 PLoS Clin Trials.
-2006;1(7):e33.
+2006 Nov 17;1(7):e33.
 PubMed.

 - Breitner JC, Martin BK, Meinert CL.
 The suspension of treatments in ADAPT: concerns beyond the cardiovascular safety of celecoxib or naproxen.
 PLoS Clin Trials.
 2006 Dec 22;1(8):e41.
 PubMed.